adrimrtnz/adrimrtnz/README.md

  ---
   ### 👨‍💻 About Me :

-  - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
-I'm a Computer Science Student and I'm making an internship as a Software Developer.
+  - :telescope: I'm a Computer Science Student and I'm making an internship as a Software Developer.

   - :zap: In my spare time, I study cibersecurity and I like to read, draw and play some music.